 Table 1.
-Different lighting programs for the first week ∧ ⊕ ⊑⊒ Ş ( Description Advantage Disadvantage Recommended for Non-intermitte programs A long photoperiod of light (22h) for the first few days and gradually reducing it during the first week Longer period for bird's activity It is difficult to assess the status of the flock as bird's activity is not synchronized Open houses Intermittent programs Four repetitions of a cycle of 4 hours of light and 2 hours of darkness during the first 7-10 days Synchronization of the bird's activity Reduced early mortality Improved uniformity Only suitable in lightproof houses.
-Breaks during house service by darkness Dark houses
+Different lighting programs for the first week Description Advantage Disadvantage Recommended for A long Longer period for It is difficult Open houses photoperiod bird's activity to assess the of light (22h) status of the for the first flock as bird's Non-intermittent few days and activity is not programs gradually synchronized reducing it during the first week Synchronization of Four Only suitable Dark houses repetitions of the bird's activity in lightproof houses. a cycle of 4 Reduced early Intermittent hours of light mortality Breaks during and 2 hours programs house service of darkness Improved by darkness during the uniformity first 7-10 days